 To provide a thorough understanding of fundamental areas within psychology, students must choose at least one intermediate course from each of the three areas below:

 - Area 1: Behavioral Neuroscience (PSYC 212), Introduction to Neuroscience (PSYC 226)

 - Area 2: Developmental Psychology (PSYC 227), Cognitive Psychology (PSYC 233), Psychology of Aging (PSYC 236)

 - Area 3: Social Psychology (PSYC 220), Personality (PSYC 221), Abnormal Psychology (PSYC 228)

-Students may complete the required number of courses by taking additional distribution courses, or advanced seminars and/or by taking any of the following electives: Psychology of Food and Eating Disorders (PSYC 217), Memory (PSYC 234), Sports Psychology (PSYC 235), Environmental Psychology (PSYC 246), Health Psychology (PSYC 247), and Proseminar: Psychology of Good and Evil (248).
-Special Topics classes (PSYC 397) and thesis work (PSYC 497) also count as elective courses towards the major.
+Students may complete the required number of courses by taking additional distribution courses, lab classes, seminars and/or by taking any of the following electives: Psychology of Food and Eating Disorders (PSYC 217), Intergroup Dialogue on Race (PSYC 224), Sport Psychology (PSYC 235), Health Psychology (PSYC 247).
+Special Topics classes (PSYC 490) and thesis work (PSYC 498/499D) also count as elective courses towards the major.
 More information about the major requirements can be found here.

 Students who wish to declare the major should schedule an appointment with the Department Chair.
 Two forms must be completed and brought to that meeting: the Plan for the Psychology Major (available here), and the Major Declaration form (available here or from the Registrar).